Should You Really Be Worried About Forever Chemicals In Makeup?

 Are PFAS bad for the environment?

 If the experts say that there isn't anything to worry about, why are brands removing PFAS from their products?
-Rani says that negative public perception impacts the decisions that companies make when formulating their products.
+Ghosh says that negative public perception impacts the decisions that companies make when formulating their products.
 She believes that brands are setting a precedent by eliminating PFAS.
-"It's sometimes in the best interests for everyone involved to remove ingredients such as these," says Rani, referring to the unsavoury attitudes towards PFAS.
-And often, says Rani, there are better alternatives.
+"It's sometimes in the best interests for everyone involved to remove ingredients such as these," says Ghosh, referring to the unsavory attitudes towards PFAS.
+And often, says Ghosh, there are better alternatives.

 “